petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/filtering-collections-on-a-page.md

 The Collection Filter fragment's behavior changes depending on whether you configured the Keywords, Category, or Tags filter type.

+    ```{note}
+    Collection Filter fragments used in Collection Display fragments will only work if mapped to object collection providers or blueprint collection providers.
+    ```

 ### Filtering by Keyword

  When Keywords is selected, the Collection Filter fragment appears as a search bar, where users can filter the displayed content of collections by entering keywords.